Can Tru Diagnostic finally answer: Why am I aging so fast? An interview with Ryan Smith

 Before you go!
 Why not dive deeper on biological age testing with TruDiagnostic?
 Our two part interview with Ryan Smith covers many important basics.

-LB: One other thing I wanted to explore before we close off, Ryan - You have actually been discovering new influential factors in aging through this research that were not previously known - please give us an example?
+ALL: One other thing I wanted to explore before we close off, Ryan - You have actually been discovering new influential factors in aging through this research that were not previously known - please give us an example?

 RS: As our ability to predict other things with epigenetic methylation become even more powerful we are going to have even more insights.
 The metabolite ribitol is one of those examples.